What is a Supply Chain Manager?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Types of Supply Chain Manager
+Other Supply Chain Manager Job Titles

 - Global Supply Chain Vice President